-Section 88(2) of the EIA requires the governing body to:
+Section 88(2) of the EIA requires the governing board to:

-- make, and from time to time review, a written statement of general principles to guide the head teacher in determining measures to promote good behaviour and discipline amongst pupils; and - notify the head teacher and give him or her related guidance if the governing body wants the school's behaviour policy to include particular measures or address particular issues.
+- make, and from time to time review, a written statement of general principles to guide the head teacher in determining measures to promote good behaviour and discipline amongst pupils; and - notify the Headteacher and give him or her related guidance if the governing body wants the school's behaviour policy to include particular measures or address particular issues.

-Before making their statement of principles, the governing body must consult (in whatever manner they think appropriate) the head teacher, school staff, parents and pupils.
+Before making their statement of principles, the governing board must consult (in whatever manner they think appropriate) the Headteacher, school staff, parents and pupils.

-The governing body must provide clear advice and guidance to the head teacher on which he/she can base the school behaviour policy.
+The governing board must provide clear advice and guidance to the Headteacher on which they can base the school behaviour policy.

-The governing body will notify the head teacher that the following should be covered in the school behaviour policy:
+The governing board will notify the Headteacher that the following should be covered in the school behaviour policy:

-- Screening and searching pupils (including identifying in the school rules items which are banned and which may be searched for); - The power to use reasonable force or make other physical contact; - The power to discipline beyond the school gate; - · Pastoral care for school staff accused of misconduct; - When a multi-agency assessment should be considered for pupils who display continuous disruptive behaviour. - In providing guidance to the head teacher, the governing body must not seek to hinder teachers' powers by including 'no searching' or 'no contact' policies, nor to restrict their power to discipline pupils for misbehaviour outside of school. - Governing bodies will also wish to consider their duty under section 175 of the Education Act 2002 requiring them to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children and their general duty to eliminate discrimination under section 149 of the Equality Act 2010.
+- Screening and searching pupils (including identifying in the school rules items which are banned and which may be searched for); - The power to use reasonable force or make other physical contact; - The power to discipline beyond the school gate; - Pastoral care for school staff accused of misconduct; - When a multi-agency assessment should be considered for pupils who display continuous disruptive behaviour.

+In providing guidance to the Headteacher, the governing board must not seek to hinder teachers' powers by including 'no searching' or 'no contact' policies, nor to restrict their power to discipline pupils for misbehaviour outside of school.

+Governing boards will also wish to consider their duty under section 175 of the Education Act 2002 requiring them to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children and their general duty to eliminate discrimination under section 149 of the Equality Act 2010.

-The governing body will in consultation with the Headteacher consider what the school's response will be to:
+The governing board will in consultation with the Headteacher consider what the school's response will be to:

-- any bad behaviour when the child is: - > taking part in any school-organised or school-related activity or - > travelling to or from school or - wearing school uniform or - > in some other way identifiable as a pupil at the school. - or, misbehaviour at any time, whether or not the conditions above apply, that: - > could have repercussions for the orderly running of the school or - > poses a threat to another pupil or member of the public or - > could adversely affect the reputation of the school.
+- any bad behaviour when the child is: - ? taking part in any school-organised or school-related activity or - ? travelling to or from school or - ? wearing school uniform or - ? in some other way identifiable as a pupil at the school. - or, misbehaviour at any time, whether or not the conditions above apply, that: - ? could have repercussions for the orderly running of the school or - ? poses a threat to another pupil or member of the public or - ? could adversely affect the reputation of the school.